Marc123345/CarolineDiamond/docs/FILTER_SYSTEM.md

 ## Overview

 The product filter system is designed with a specific hierarchy to optimize perceived simplicity and user experience.
-The order of filters has been carefully chosen based on UX best practices.
+The order of filters has been carefully chosen based on UX best practices and follows a progressive disclosure pattern.

-## Filter Display Order
+## ✅ IMPLEMENTED Filter Display Order

 Filters are presented in the following order for optimal user experience:

-1. **Ring Style** - Solitaire, Halo (with or without side diamonds)
+1. **Ring Style** - Solitaire, Halo (with or without side diamonds) ✓
-2. **Diamond Shape** - Round, Oval, Princess, Pear, etc.
+2. **Diamond Shape** - Round, Oval, Princess, Pear, etc. (shown after Ring Style selected) ✓
-3. **Metal / Gold Color** - 18K White, Rose, or Yellow Gold
+3. **Metal / Gold Color** - 18K White, Rose, or Yellow Gold ✓
-4. **Diamond Type** - Natural Diamond vs Lab-Grown (Synthetisch)
+4. **Diamond Type** - Natural Diamond vs Lab-Grown (Synthetisch) ✓
-5. **Carat Weight** - 0.50ct, 1.00ct, 1.50ct, 2.00ct
+5. **Carat Weight** - 0.50ct, 1.00ct, 1.50ct, 2.00ct (shown after Diamond Type selected) ✓
-6. **Price Range** - Budget-based filtering
+6. **Price Range** - Under €1,500, €1,500-€3,000, €3,000-€5,000, Over €5,000 ✓
-7. **Side Diamonds on Band** - Additional diamonds on the ring band
+7. **Side Diamonds on Band** - With/Without additional diamonds (shown for applicable styles) ✓

+**All filters are now live on the frontend and follow the recommended UX order!**

 ## Filter Hierarchy and Dependencies